yundaqwe/ultimateCombo/readme.md

 # The Ultimate Combo: Boosting Adversarial Example Transferability by Composing Data Augmentations

 This repo was put together to help reproduce the results of our AISec'24 paper (https://arxiv.org/abs/2312.11309).
 We use parallel composition method to integrate as many augmentation methods as possible to improve the transferability of adversarial examples.
-We also propose a new method called Admix, which can be used to combine different augmentation methods to boost adversarial example transferability.
+We also propose a new method called Ultimate Combo, which can be used to combine different augmentation methods to boost adversarial example transferability.

 ![demo](combo.jpg)
 ## Dependencies